Free3D: Consistent Novel View Synthesis without 3D Representation

 \section{Abstract}

-We introduce \method, a simple approach designed for open-set novel view synthesis (NVS) from a single image.
-Similar to Zero-1-to-3, we start from a pre-trained 2D image generator for generalization, and fine-tune it for NVS.
-Compared to recent and concurrent works, we obtain significant improvements without resorting to an explicit 3D representation, which is slow and memory-consuming or training an additional 3D network.
-We do so by encoding better the target camera pose via a new per-pixel ray conditioning normalization (RCN) layer.
-The latter injects pose information in the underlying 2D image generator by telling each pixel its specific viewing direction.
-We also improve multi-view consistency via a light-weight multi-view attention layer and multi-view noise sharing.
-We train \method on the Objaverse dataset and demonstrate excellent generalization to various new categories in several new datasets, including OminiObject3D and GSO.
-We hope our simple and effective approach will serve as a solid baseline and help future research in NVS with more accuracy pose.
+We introduce \method, a simple accurate method for monocular open-set novel view synthesis (NVS).
+Similar to Zero-1-to-3, we start from a pre-trained 2D image generator for generalization, and fine-tune it for NVS\@.
+Compared to other works that took a similar approach, we obtain significant improvements without resorting to an explicit 3D representation, which is slow and memory-consuming, and without training an additional network for 3D reconstruction.
+Our key contribution is to improve the way the target camera pose is encoded in the network, which we do by introducing a new ray conditioning normalization (RCN) layer.
+The latter injects pose information in the underlying 2D image generator by telling each pixel its viewing direction.
+We further improve multi-view consistency by using light-weight multi-view attention layers and by sharing generation noise between the different views.
+We train \method on the Objaverse dataset and demonstrate excellent generalization to new categories in new datasets, including OmniObject3D and GSO\@.
 The project page is available at \href{https://chuanxiaz.com/free3d/}{https://chuanxiaz.com/free3d/}.